AICoE/workshop-intern-bootcamp-git/README.md

 `ls` lists all the files and folders in the current directory.

 `pwd` prints the name and path of the current directory.

+## Acknowledgment

+This is an extension of <https://github.com/github-fun> work.